Keeping backyard chickens for the first time can be an exciting and nerve-wracking experience.

 30. What a Joy Chickens Are To Keep

-The one thing I wish I had known before I got chickens is what a joy they are to have.
+The one thing I wish I had known before I started keeping backyard chickens is what a joy they are to have.
 I would have gotten them a lot sooner than we did – Patty H.

 31. Get Your Antibiotics Ready

 I spent a lot of time doing research and my vet is willing to help and explains to me what I don’t know.